oliverbenee/hotciv/backlog.md

 * [OK] and replaced by a city of population size one.
 * [OK] Of course, the owner of the city is the same player as the one who owned the settler.

 ### Archer action.
-(Not implemented.
+(Not fully implemented.
 Please refer to our mail-discussion from 18-09-2019 :-)
-* [] When an archer is told to perform its action (fortify), its defensive strength is doubled,
+* [OK] When an archer is told to perform its action (fortify), its defensive strength is doubled,
 * [] however, it cannot be moved.
-* [] If an archer is already fortified, invoking this action removes its fortification.
+* [OK] If an archer is already fortified, invoking this action removes its fortification.

 ## DeltaCiv requirements.
 (Not implemented.
 Please refer to our mail-discussion from 18-09-2019 :-)